danog/MadelineProtoDocs/template/User.md

 $%1$s = 'me'; // The currently logged-in user

-$%1$s = 'admin'; // The admin of the bot (the first peer returned by getReportPeers in an event handler)

 $%1$s = 44700; // bot API id (users)
 $%1$s = -492772765; // bot API id (chats)
 $%1$s = -10038575794; // bot API id (channels)